miklevin/MikeLev.in/_posts/2023-05-11-the-content-that-ai-can-t-generate.md

 Walrus at the end with a hammer.
 So you get indentured servitude, serfs and a police state.
 It's just human nature.

+Not everyone is a greedy wretch unwilling to get past fear as their primary motivator.
+The typical pattern is to mellow a little bit in your old age and do some philanthropy foundation thing, that's just because they don't want shitty legacies.
+One of the greatest powers of the underclass is the write the epitaphs of the rich.
+The rich know this.
+They know they can't take it with them and the poor can piss on their graves, so they philanthropize.

-Not everyone is a greedy wretch whose actual value as a human being (i.e. fear is their primary motivator) is in inverse proportion to their wealth, but all it takes is a few bad players for the distribution of wealth and resources to follow the traditional nearly 1/X power-law looking Pareto Principle curve of the infinitely few rich vs. the infinity masses of the poor.
+But the damage is done and the bees have a hive.
+All's left is to run while the place takes a dive.
+All it takes is a few bad players for the distribution of wealth and resources to follow the traditional nearly 1/X power-law looking Pareto Principle curve of the infinitely few rich vs. The infinity masses of the poor.
 The foot-on-throat kind of dystopias Orwell and Huxley warn us about.

 If the unfair wealth distribution of the Pareto effect is just an inevitable thing built into human nature, have we any hope?
 Well of course!
 The pendulum